Lab 4 - Ethics

 Question 3

-In a single pipeline, calculate the mean of x, mean of y, standard deviation of x, standard deviation of y, and the correlation between x and y for each level of the dataset variable.
+Calculate the mean of x, mean of y, standard deviation of x, standard deviation of y, and the correlation between x and y for each level of the dataset variable.
 Then, in 1-2 sentences, comment on how these summary statistics compare across groups (datasets).

 Tip